When children leave our school at the end of their journey through primary education, we aim to have worked with families to grow:

 Successful learners who:

-- Critically analyse their own learning, and set challenging goals for themselves to achieve in the future
+- Are ambitious and set challenging goals for themselves to achieve in the near and far away future.

 - Understand the process of learning, the relationship between effort and progress and how to further develop their own talents through a wide range of learning approaches.